Refuse & Recycling in Livonia

-The City of Livonia offers a convenient new recycling service for residents: curbside collection of used textiles and small household items.
+The City of Livonia offers a convenient new recycling service for residents: home pickup service for clothing, shoes, and small household items.
 The service is provided by Simple Recycling and is free to residents.

-For more information about the Simple Recycling program, residents can call the City of Livonia Department of Public Works at (734) 466-2655 or visit Simple Recycling.
+For more information about the Simple Recycling program, or for Orange Simple Recycling collection bags, residents can call the City of Livonia Department of Public Works at (734) 466-2655 or visit Simple Recycling.

 |Types of Items Accepted|